Professor, Faculty of Humanities and Social sciences, Hirosaki University

 Aiko Hibino studies user-technology relations in emerging science and technology.
 She pursues two lines of research.
-The first is the design process for technologies/research technologies in scientific communities, in particular nano-biotechnology, social simulation and regional agriculture.
+The first is the design process for technologies/research technologies in scientific communities.
 Her research focuses on the dynamic association between technologies and users as a community.
 The second line of research focuses on the social representation of emerging technologies.
-She is interested in public perceptions of ‘artificial life’ and its cultural characteristics.
-Dr. Hibino is an associate professor at the Faculty of Humanities and Social Sciences at Japan’s Hirosaki University, where she teaches social psychology and social survey methods.
+She is interested in particular synthetic biology, cultured meat and pandemic simulation.
+Dr. Hibino is a professor at the Faculty of Humanities and Social Sciences at Japan’s Hirosaki University, where she teaches social psychology and social survey methods.

-Research Areas: Sociology of Science, Group Dynamics, Social Psychology
+Research Areas: Group Dynamics, Social Psychology, Sociology of Science

 Keywords: simulation and forecasting, synthetic biology, laboratory study, local innovation, social representation

 - Ryosuke L. Ohniwa, Kunio Takeyasu, Aiko Hibino, 2022, Researcher dynamics in the generation of emerging topics in life sciences and medicine, Scientometrics, 127(2), 871-884.

 - Aiko Hibino, Go Yoshizawa, Jusaku Minari, 2019, Meaning of Ambiguity: A Japanese Survey on Synthetic Biology and Genome Editing, Frontiers in Sociology, 4(81)

 - Ryosuke L. Ohniwa, Aiko Hibino, 2019, Generating process of emerging topics in the life sciences, Scientometrics, 121(3), 1549-1561.